 They did it four times, and they never told any judge that she paid for it.

-They lied to the American people over and over again.
+Sean, they lied to the American people over and over again.

 They lied to Congress.

-I mean, now Congress is starting to put the pieces of the puzzle together, and those pieces of the puzzle show guilt over and over and over again.
+And those pieces of the puzzle show guilt over and over and over again.

-But when you look at it on its face, my question to director Comey would be, well, why didn't you give him a defensive briefing?
+But when you look at it on its face, my question to Director Comey would be, well, why didn't you give him a defensive briefing?

-But it appeared that it fit perfectly into whatever they were thinking, because remember, when Trump made the announcement in March 2016, and he kind of put out the people that were involved in his, you know, that would be working with him on foreign policy, that's when Carter Page came out, that's when George Papadopoulos was announced, and it was right after that that Comey and Loretta Lynch met in that early spring.
+Because remember, when Trump made the announcement in March 2016 and he kind of put out the people that were involved in his, you know, that would be working with him on foreign policy.

 And then they met again with senior Obama officials.